 Landscape photography: a form of art that allows us to express ourselves.
 Part 1

-We love the beauties of nature.
+We love the wonders of nature.
 We chose photography to express ourselves and share the emotions we feel when we contemplate nature.
 For this purpose, we practice three distinct types of photography: underwater, wildlife and landscape.
 It is this last one which offers us the most ways to express ourselves and use art to show what we truly are.

 Two definitions of art which we use in our work